 The images are stills from generative animations printed on gold brushed aluminum as the size of postcards, referencing the quintessential tourist form of communication as they become gilded precious objects of shared, externalized memory.
 Three stills are captured from six animations and exist as one of a kind generative images.

 Click on links below to view generative animations.
 Please note that they may take some time to load and are best viewed on a computer monitor.

 Havana, Cuba (2007)

-In the following series there are both analogue photographs shot in Havana, Cuba in 2007 and manipulated digital images.
-The analogue images are shot as double exposures using a Holga, a plastic toy camera notorious for its light leaks.
-I have also included images from Cuba that merge digital photographs shot by myself and my father, who passed away suddenly in 2019.
+Below are analogue photographs shot in Havana, Cuba in 2007 that have not been digitally manipulated.
+These are double exposures using a Holga, a plastic toy camera notorious for its light leaks.